 For me, the confusing part of the Shape Scale website and ad were references to how it gave “access to new localized metrics.
 No more tedious fat calipers or tape measures or Fat calipers.”
 Again, I wondered if this machine was measuring body fat.

-To get to the bottom of this, I went to ShapeScale.com where they have a handy FAQ page that sheds light on all this.
+To get to the bottom of this, I went to ShapeScale.com, which has a handy FAQ page that sheds light on all this.

 Not directly.
 Despite the wording on the website, the Shape Scale does not directly measure body fat.
 So it’s not technically the same as:

 Associated is the big word in that statement.
 Because ShapeScale doesn’t directly measure body fat, the idea of gaining muscle or losing body fat is an assumption.
-True, there is some evidence for this, which I'll summarize below, but it’s an assumption nonetheless.
+True, there is some evidence for this, which is summarized below, but it’s an assumption nonetheless.

-Viceral fat is the fat in and around internal organs.
-This type of fat is often associated with diseases like diabetes and heat disease.
-The idea is that less visceral fat means less health problems.
+Visceral fat is the fat in and around internal organs.
+This type of fat is often associated with diseases like diabetes and heart disease.
+The idea is that less visceral fat means fewer health problems.

 - Areas that are getting bigger are indicative of muscle building.